eFixia/TextBasedGame/README.md

 #  with the Villain inside and you will be prompted to decide what to do from there.

 #  I hope you enjoy the game, it took me a few days to complete it as it was my first project.
-#  Any foodback on how I can improve would be greatly appreciated.
+#  Any feedback on how I can improve would be greatly appreciated.